Tom Tyler: Later years

-In 1943, the forty-year-old Tyler was diagnosed with severe rheumatoid arthritis.
-He was physically limited to occasional supporting roles in western films, including San Antonio (1945) with Errol Flynn; They Were Expendable (1945), Red River (1948), and She Wore a Yellow Ribbon (1949) with John Wayne; Badman's Territory (1946) with Randolph Scott; Masked Raiders (1949), Riders of the Range (1950), Rio Grande Patrol (1951), and Road Agent (1952) with Tim Holt; West of the Brazos (1950) and several other films with James Ellison; Trail of Robin Hood (1950) with Roy Rogers; and Best of the Badmen (1951) with Robert Ryan.
+The Phantom was Tom Tyler's last starring film.
+In 1943, the 40-year-old Tyler was diagnosed with severe rheumatoid arthritis, limiting his mobility and confining him to occasional supporting roles in Western films, including San Antonio (1945) with Errol Flynn; They Were Expendable (1945), Red River (1948), and She Wore a Yellow Ribbon (1949) with John Wayne; Badman's Territory (1946) with Randolph Scott; Masked Raiders (1949), Riders of the Range (1950), Rio Grande Patrol (1951), and Road Agent (1952) with Tim Holt; six westerns filmed concurrently in 1950, co-starring Russell Hayden and James Ellison; Trail of Robin Hood (1950) with Roy Rogers; and Best of the Badmen (1951) with Robert Ryan.
 Tyler was one of the John Ford Stock Company, appearing in six of the director's films.

 Beginning in 1950, Tyler transitioned to television work, finding minor roles on The Lone Ranger (1950), Dick Tracy (1950), The Cisco Kid (1950–1951), The Range Rider (1951–1952), and The Roy Rogers Show (1952).
+He also co-starred with Tom Keene in an unsold TV pilot, Crossroad Avenger (1953), written and directed by Ed Wood.

 His final television appearances were in four episodes of The Gene Autry Show in 1952 and 1953.
-The last screen appearance by Tom Tyler was as a "District Marshal" on the television series Steve Donovan, Western Marshal.
-The episode, called "Comanche Kid," premiered on January 14, 1956, but had been filmed as a pilot in 1950.
-In it, Tyler had difficulty drawing his gun because of his arthritis.

 Marriage

-Tyler married actress Jeanne Martel in September 1937; they met the previous year while filming Santa Fe Bound, in which she was his leading lady.
+Tyler married actress Jeanne Martel, listed as Jeanne Martel-Pezoldt in California, U.S., County Birth, Marriage, and Death Records, 1849–1980 for Jeanne Martel-Pezoldt in September 1937; they met the previous year while filming Santa Fe Bound, in which she was his leading lady.
 They appeared in two other films together in 1937, Lost Ranch and Orphan of the Pecos.
-She most likely accompanied him on the road with the Wallace Brothers Circus in 1938.
-According to a United States census, they were still married in May 1940 but most likely separated and divorced soon after.
+According to a United States census, they were still married in May 1940; Tyler's own resumé, published in 1947, lists Martel as his wife.

 Death

-Suffering from severe rheumatoid arthritis and nearly destitute, Tyler moved back to Hamtramck and lived with his sister, Katherine Slepski, during the last year of his life.
-He died on May 3, 1954 of heart failure and complications from scleroderma at the age of 50.
-He was buried in Mount Olivet Cemetery in Detroit.
+In 1953 Tyler, suffering from severe rheumatoid arthritis and nearly destitute, moved back to Hamtramck and lived with his sister, Katherine Slepski.
+He died on May 1, 1954, aged 50, of heart failure and complications from scleroderma.
+He was buried in Mount Olivet Cemetery in Detroit, Michigan.
+Tyler's last show-business credit was posthumous: an episode of Steve Donovan, Western Marshal called "Comanche Kid."
+It premiered on January 14, 1956, almost two years after Tyler's passing, but had been filmed as a pilot in 1950.
+In it, Tyler had difficulty drawing his gun because of his arthritis.